RajShivade/Climate-Action-Using-Machine-Learning-for-Sustainable-Development-/README.md

 - **Performance Metrics:** The model achieved an R² score of 0.78, explaining 78% of the variance in emissions.
-- **Prediction Accuracy:** A scatter plot showed that predictions closely matched actual emissions, proving the model’s baseline effectiveness.
+- **Prediction Accuracy:** A scatter plot showed that predictions closely matched actual emissions, proving the models baseline effectiveness.

 ## 8. Conclusion and Future Work
 The project demonstrates a practical approach to predicting coal emissions based on energy